-If you want to know how to color cupcakes, I’ve made it very easy for you.
+If you want to know how to color coconut for these coconut cupcakes, I’ve made it very easy for you.
 These were so cute and good tasting, I won a contest.

 A few years ago, I made 180 mini cupcakes for Cupcake Palooza, a cupcake contest held in Nashville.
 I joined with a few bloggers just for the fun of it.
 I never expected to actually win second place up against professional bakers!

 How to Color Coconut for the Best Coconut Cup Recipe

 This is my all time favorite cupcake recipe.
 It’s not the typical coconut recipe.
 It has a unique flavor from freshly ground nutmeg that is in the cupcake and in the frosting.

 Usually I stick to white coconut, but today, to make the cupcakes stand out pretty and mesh with our Easter-themed table, I have dyed the coconut various colors.
 I usually stay away from food dye, but in this case, it’s just the tiniest smattering of food color, so feel free to make your Spring or Easter party more special with these delicious coconut cupcakes.

 You can’t have Easter without chick yellow!